Today more than ever, more people are considering long-term therapy as they realize how crucial it is to take care of their mental well-being.

 That’s why it’s not uncommon to find people who society views as successful living in misery despite their privilege.
 As a society living in a world that’s becoming more unpredictable by the day, it’s imperative that we hold therapy in higher esteem and that we proactively rather than reactively take care of our mental well-being.

-Dr. Lynn Winsten of San Luis Obispo, CA, has dedicated her life to helping people see the beauty in their lives and retain their happiness through the most challenging times.
+Dr. Lynn Winsten of Berkeley, CA, has dedicated her life to helping people see the beauty in their lives and retain their happiness through the most challenging times.
 She’s passionate about using her skills and expertise to aid people in regaining and maintaining their mental stability in every situation.

 While therapy has been perceived as a one-time corrective measure for people struggling with instability, this post explores the benefits of making therapy a routine exercise, just like we do medical checkups.